BioSTEAMDevelopmentGroup/biosteam/docs/ecosystem.rst

    Puran Water designs industrial wastewater treatment systems and supplies the critical equipment that anchors them.
 It is led by Hersh Kshetry as part of Puran Water LLC.
-   It leverage models built in QSDsan.
+   It leverages models built in QSDsan.